jquense/react-big-calendar/examples/Intro.md

 _npm:_ `npm install --save react-big-calendar`

 Styles can be found at: `react-big-calendar/lib/css/react-big-calendar.css`, and should be included on the page with the calendar component.
+Alternatively, you can include the styles directly in your SASS build.
+See the [Custom Styling](https://github.com/intljusticemission/react-big-calendar/blob/master/README.md#custom-styling) section of the README file for more details.

 Also make sure that your calendar's container element has a height, or the calendar won't be visible (see why below).

 Date internationalization and localization is **hard** and `react-big-calendar` doesn't even attempt to